Global Studies as an emerging field

 Gandhi's Way: A Handbook of Conflict Resolution (Univ of California Press, Updated Edition, 2005).
 Revised edition of Fighting With Gandhi (Harper and Row, 1984); paperback edition published as Fighting Fair, 1986.

-A Handbook of Global Religions (editor), (Oxford University Press, forthcoming in 2006).
+A Handbook of Global Religions, editor (Oxford University Press, 2006).

 Radhasoami Reality: The Logic of a Modern Faith (Princeton University Press, 1991); paperback edition, 1995.

-Songs of the Saints of India (Co-translator) (New York: Oxford University Press), 1988.
+Songs of the Saints of India, co-translator (New York: Oxford University Press 1988), co-translated with John Stratton Hawley

-Sikh Studies: Comparative Perspectives on a Changing Tradition (co-editor) (Berkeley: Religious Studies Series and New Delhi: Motilal Banarsidass, 1979).
+Sikh Studies: Comparative Perspectives on a Changing Tradition, co-editor (Berkeley: Religious Studies Series and New Delhi: Motilal Banarsidass, 1979) co-edited with N.G.
+Barrier.

 Approximately 200 journal articles, booklets, encyclopedia entries, and chapters in books; 300 papers and addresses delivered at academic conferences.